 When was the last time you were so absorbed in an activity that you lost track of time?
-Perhaps you’ve been embracing your creative side in lockdown … or perhaps like many of us, it was so long ago you barely remember.
+Perhaps you’ve been embracing your creative side recently … or perhaps like many of us, it was so long ago you barely remember.

 So how do we move away from languishing and into flourishing?
 One antidote is a concept called Flow.